OceanStreamIO/iotedge-echosounder/README.md

     pip install requirements.txt

-Before running create a folder for processed data.

-    mkdir /app/procdata

-It sends all processd files there (this is from iotedge behavior).
+It sends all processd files to /app/procdata (this is from iotedge behavior).
 The processing module can be used stand-alone by calling:

     python echosounder_processor.py <directory_path>